sajitha-tj/Design_Patterns_Examples/src/AbstractFactory_FurnitureFactory/README.md

-# AbstractFactory_FurnitureFactory.FurnitureFactory
+# Furniture Factory | Abstract Factory Design Pattern

-AbstractFactory_FurnitureFactory.FurnitureFactory is a simple code that illustrates how the design pattern AbstractFactory can be used in java code.
-This code has a Factory called AbstractFactory_FurnitureFactory.FurnitureFactory that creates different types of furniture based on user input.
+FurnitureFactory is a simple code that illustrates how the design pattern AbstractFactory can be used in java code.
+This code has a Factory called FurnitureFactory that creates different types of furniture based on user input.

 ## Getting Started